-Public Schools in Iraq
+Public schools in Iraq

-Schools in Iraq are poorly resourced and buildings are in desperate need of repair.
-Attendance rates are low and children often drop out of school due to safety concerns and to help support their families.
+Schools in Iraq are poorly resourced, and buildings are in desperate need of repair.
+Attendance rates are low, and children often drop out of school due to safety concerns and to help support their families.

 Private schools in Iraq